arangodb/arangodb/Documentation/Books/Manual/Transactions/Limitations.md

 not be guaranteed.
 Should one of the involve DBServers fails during the commit the transaction is not rolled-back globally, sub-transactions may have been committed on some DBServers, but not on others.
 Should this case occur the client application will see an error.

-There are ways to mitigate this issue: TBD

 An improved failure handling issue might be introduced in future versions.